paul-rogers/druid-client/doc/notes.md

 acted as an abstraction on the model: the model was an internal implementation detail for the reports.
 This made the reports API rather large and brittle.

-In `pydruid2`, perhaps revise this a bit.
+In `druid-client`, perhaps revise this a bit.
 At the cost of a bit more user complexity, allow the model to be primary object.
 The reports are just a way to visualize the model.